 And one further thought.
-It is something I have explained before, but you seem to have forgotten it.
 In this chapter where the Master gives the seven principles of our globe earth, this has always been misread to mean the principles of our sevenfold globe, and this is wrong.
 The Master is giving only the seven principles of the sthula-sarira or physical body of our Globe D; just as I might give you what I would call, and properly, the seven principles of my physical body.
 The physical aspect has seven principles or sub-aspects, and that is what the Master was giving.
 Now mark you the contrast: Our Globe D, the globe, I am not speaking of a chain, our Globe D is septenary.
-It has its seven principles just as every entity in nature has, and every one of these seven principles, including the earth's physical body, is in its turn septenary.
+It has its seven principles just as every entity in nature has, and every one of these seven principles, including the earth’s physical body, is in its turn septenary.
 So that our Globe D has its atman, not merely a diffuse ether around the earth which is the atman of the sthula-sarira of our globe, but its own divine monad or atman, its buddhi, its manas, its kama, its linga-sarira (its astral light), its prana, which is what we call electricity, its sthula-sarira which is the gross physical body of the earth that we see around us.
-So the Master here when describing the seven principles of the earth was describing the seven phases or aspects, call them principles if you wish, of the globe's sthula-sarira.
+So the Master here when describing the seven principles of the earth was describing the seven phases or aspects, call them principles if you wish, of the globe’s sthula-sarira.

-REFERENCE: Letters XXIIIA, XXIIIB, pp. 147-9, 174-8
+Reference: Letters XXIIIA, XXIIIB, pp. 147-9, 174-8

 You know that the building of a planetary chain, which means the building of every globe of a planetary chain — take any globe, take Globe D of our own chain — is exactly parallel, in the way the thing is worked, to the descent of a human ego from devachan into imbodiment among the human race.
 You have the logos, the planetary spirit of our globe, finding its time has come and leaving its nirvana and descending through the lower realms, dropping into matter in order to build its body, its globe; exactly as the ego in the devachan, when the devachanic period is ended, feels the impact of the tanhic pull, feeling the impact of these old elementals of thought and desire of the last life beginning to impinge on its consciousness.
-The ego in the devachan is attracted to the old scenes, it descends as we say, it drops; and finally, still by attraction, enters the human womb to which karman impels it, impels it and attracts it.
+The ego in the devachan is attracted to the old scenes, it descends as we say, it drops; and finally, still by attraction, enters the human womb to which karma impels it, impels it and attracts it.

 In precisely identical fashion does the logos of the planetary globe descend from its nirvana to build this globe, as the ego in the womb builds its body.
 First the germ, which we can call the elemental kingdoms, then solidification and hardening, which we can call the mineral kingdom.
 Then the growing embryo passes through the vegetable phases, which might be called the vegetable kingdom; then it passes through the animal phase and might be called the human animal, as indeed it is.
 And then it is born.
-But its recapitulation of all past evolutionary experience or karman in the womb has taken place by the ego in connexion with the tanhic elementals.
+But its recapitulation of all past evolutionary experience or karma in the womb has taken place by the ego in connection with the tanhic elementals.
 They are the first to appear on the scene.

 So with the building of the globe: it is the Dhyan-Chohans from the previous planetary chain-imbodiment, the moon in our case, which combine with the elementals of that globe, build the outline during the First Round, make the molds of what the globe is to be.
 Naturally once the molds have been made, the house built, the rooms divided off, the windows put in — after that the builder, even though he may have been the carpenter himself during the construction-period, finally enters into his home and begins his life of habit: this room my bedroom, this room my office, this room my kitchen, and so forth.